-With the current increase in Covid-19 cases and our Governor’s recent restrictions - I’m installing new policies at the clinic to keep us safe and sane.
+With the current increase in COVID-19 cases and our Governor’s recent restrictions - I’m installing new policies at the clinic to keep us safe and sane.

-Wash your hands or use Purcell on the counter as soon as you enter the clinic.
+Wash your hands or use the Purcell on the counter as soon as you enter the clinic.
 I’ll take your temperature after you clean your hands.

 I’ll put you in your room as soon as you arrive.
 If you bring a friend or caregiver to your appointment, they will be seated in the room with you.

-Patient’s will come in the front door and leave through the back door, unless you’re in a wheelchair or walker.
+Please come in the front door and leave through the back door, unless you’re in a wheelchair or walker.

 Keep smiling under that mask,

-MIchele F. Siemion, MS, LAc Licensed Acupuncturist
+Michele F. Siemion, MS, LAc Licensed Acupuncturist

 Traditional Chinese Acupuncture- a system of complementary medicine that involves pricking the skin with fine needles to treat various conditions, using Meridian pathways and traditional point indications.
 Current research indicates that connective tissue and fascia form the Meridian pathway.
 Stimulation of this pathway can increase blood flow, decrease inflammation and modify pain signals sent to the brain.